-- Format of measurement data (CSV or COMTRADE)). - RAW and RMS data to be provided for all electrical quantities for all three phases. - Sampling rate: - A minimum resolution of 100 Hz for root mean square (RMS) data (3-phase). - 10 kHz resolution for control signals or waveform data. - Note: For synchronous machines, data at a lower sampling rate to be discussed and agreed with AEMO prior to testing. - The following data and information if requested by AEMO: - All the pre-processed measurement (raw) data. - Scaling factors for all signals. - Signal sampling rate. - Information on post-processing of raw measurement data, such as re-sampling, filtering, averaging and calculations of the signals. - Where measured voltages and currents need to be provided these should be made available in: - threeThree phase instantaneous waveforms (only where specifically noted / transients). - three Three phase RMS, and - positive Positive sequence RMS forms. - Where applicable and practicable, generating units/facilities with in-built high speed measurement equipment may be used for the test.
+- Format of measurement data (CSV or COMTRADE) - RAW and RMS data to be provided for all electrical quantities for all three phases. - Sampling rate: - A minimum resolution of 100 Hz for root mean square (RMS) data (3-phase) - 10 kHz resolution for control signals or waveform data.

+Note: For synchronous machines, data at a lower sampling rate to be discussed and agreed with AEMO prior to testing.

+- The following data and information if requested by AEMO - All the pre-processed measurement (raw) data - Scaling factors for all signals - Signal sampling rate - Information on post-processing of raw measurement data, such as re-sampling, filtering, averaging and calculations of the signals. - Where measured voltages and currents need to be provided these should be made available in - three phase instantaneous waveforms (only where specifically noted / transients) - three-phase RMS and - positive sequence RMS forms - Where applicable, generating units/facilities with high speed measurement equipment to be used for the test where practicable.